Akjack7/marvel/README.md

 #### For dependency Injection

-- I have used Koin
+- Koin

-#### For the Views

-- Kotlin synthetics is recenty deprecated, I used viewBinding

 #### For the Tests

-- I have used Mockk
+- Mockk

 #### For the images

-- I have used Glide
+- Glide

 #### For get data

 - Retrofit
+-
+#### Database

+- Room

+#### For get data

+- Datasource layer and UseCases are optional, but in this example are included

 ### Is Pending

 - Pagination
 - Show more info detail character
 - Search by name or others features
-- Change the adapter of the recyclerview to multirecycler for diferent items, for example to add admob items in the future